 There are two types of points in a mortgage – origination and discount.
 Your lender may charge origination points for giving you the loan.
 You may buy discount points for your loan.
 Each discount point you buy is worth 0.25 percent, so if you bought four points, you would drop the interest rate by a point.

 Buying points may be a way for you to wind up paying less for your mortgage, but not always.
 Have the lenders talk about the points in dollars so you can get a clear picture of the benefits they will offer you over the life of the loan.

-When purchasing a home sometimes it can be advantageous to ask for the seller to pay for a portion of your closing costs as part of the purchase.
-If the seller is still netting what they want this can be a win-win for both buyer and seller!
+When purchasing a home sometimes it can be advantageous to ask the seller to pay for a portion of your closing costs as part of the acquisition.
+If the seller is still netting what they want, this can be a win-win for both buyer and seller!

 Have Your Financial Ducks Lined Up